 What’s more, even when I’ve thought I would give up during some of my most tiring times — I didn’t, and I still don’t.

 Even after the very worst day, I will get up and face the new day called tomorrow in the eye and quietly sing it awake in my bones, taking one stroke then another until I swim back into the world to fight on.
 Because I believe, above all else, that there is still more to do — still more to see, more to explore, more to experience, and more to love.

 As David Grimes said (as quoted in Into Great Silence), “In the end, we all just want to repay with our lives some measure of the love we feel.
 Don’t you think?”

 P.S.
 I want to hear from YOU, dear reader!
 What is your spirit animal?
 Or, what spirit animal do you aspire to have?
 Please feel free to leave a comment below or shoot me an email!
 (And I’d love to hear your personal story if your spirit animal has changed over time as mine has.)

 P.P.S.
 Thinking of getting this type of killer whale design as a tattoo one day — good fit, eh?

 P.P.P.S.
-Sign up for Weekly Inspiration — Inspiration for Good‘s newsletter!
-Inspiration smack dab right in your inbox every week!
+Sign up for monthly Inspiration — Inspiration for Good‘s newsletter!
+Inspiration smack dab right in your inbox every month!